GoogleCloudPlatform/solutionbuilder-terraform-genai-doc-summarization/tutorial.md

 Solution Guide: [here](https://cloud.google.com/architecture/ai-ml/generative-ai-document-summarization)

 The code for the solution is avaiable at the following location
-* Infrastructure code is present as part of `./main.tf`
+* Infrastructure code is present as part of <walkthrough-editor-open-file filePath="./main.tf">main.tf</walkthrough-editor-open-file>
 * The Cloud Functions webhook is present under `./webhook`

 ## Explore or Edit the solution as per your requirement

-The `entrypoint` function in the `./webhook/main.py` gets triggered when we send a document summarization request.
+The `entrypoint` function in the <walkthrough-editor-select-line filePath="./webhook/main.py" startLine="81" endLine="82" startCharacterOffset="0" endCharacterOffset="0">./webhook/main.py</walkthrough-editor-select-line> gets triggered when we send a document summarization request.
 This function is event driven and is called using Cloud Functions.

 The terraform code for the solution is present in the `*.tf` files in the current directory.

-As an example, you can edit `./webhook/main.py` and replace the value of `temperature` parameter to `0.9` in the call being made to the `predict_large_language_model` function in the `summarization_entrypoint` function.
+As an example, you can edit <walkthrough-editor-select-line filePath="./webhook/main.py" startLine="164" endLine="165" startCharacterOffset="0" endCharacterOffset="0">./webhook/main.py</walkthrough-editor-select-line> and replace the value of `temperature` parameter to `0.9` in the call being made to the `predict_large_language_model` function in the `summarization_entrypoint` function.
+Increasing the temperature parameter leads to more diverse responses from the model.

 NOTE: The changes in infrastructure may lead to reduction or increase in the incurred cost.